rivkastrilitz/Ex2/README.md

 * drawAgants - drowing the agents on the  graph.
 * drawClock  -making a timer for the game.

-particulars classe that based on an external code:
+### particulars classe that based on an external code:
-* clasess : Panel,entryPanel,frame,Arena,CL_Agents
+* clasess : Panel,entryPanel,frame,Arena,CL_Agents base on

+### How To Run :
+to run this program you should pull this repository to your git by the next commend -
+$ git clone
+and to use the program on your computer create a main class, and use the class in the weighted graph program or if you want to run the full pokemon game just use the Jar Ex2